jessepav/lacygoill-wiki-backup/awk/sed.md

 ##
 # In sed, like in awk, how is the first positional argument interpreted without `-f` option?

-As the script code (!= script file) to execute on the input:
+As the script *code* to execute on the input:

     $ awk [options] <script code> <input file>
     $ sed [options] <script code> <input file>

 ## And with `-f`?

-As the script file containing the code to execute on the input:
+As the script *file* containing the code to execute on the input:

     $ awk [options] -f <script file> <input file>
     $ sed [options] -f <script file> <input file>